This is the multi-page printable view of this section. Click here to print.

 Microsoft SQL Server(DBaaS) server type

-Microsoft SQL Server(DBaaS) provides a server type composed of various combinations such as CPU, Memory, Network Bandwidth, etc. When creating Microsoft SQL Server (DBaaS), the Database Engine is installed according to the server type selected for the purpose of use.
+Microsoft SQL Server(DBaaS) provides server types composed of various combinations of CPU, memory, and network bandwidth.
+When creating a Microsoft SQL Server (DBaaS), the Database Engine is installed according to the server type selected for the intended use.

 The server types supported by Microsoft SQL Server (DBaaS) are as follows.